 I was inspired by an article on Management README’s and thought it was high time I do something similar.
-This is mostly for folks I work with, but it also sheds some light on me personally.
+This is mostly for folks I work with, but I hope it’s useful to anyone who interacts with me.

 I’m a linux enthusiast and have been since before the 1.0 kernel.
 I’ve contributed some small things to the linux kernel, including co-designing the Linux Telephony API (which never actually amounted to much, but we tried).
 I also do electronics and am decent building a variety of things with my hands.
 I’ll talk more about my geeky efforts below.

 I currently work at Cisco and have for the past 4 years.
 My current role is Principle Architect and Head of DevOps for a group called “CX Platforms” in Cisco Customer Experience (formerly Services).
 Our group has about 700 Engineers across the world and we build and operate the software systems that Cisco uses to support our products and to offer professional services.
 We are transitioning years of older software towards modern containerized microservices managed in kubernetes (k8s).

 I manage a small team of Architects and indirectly manage all the Senior Architects in our group.
 I also manage a team of Site Reliability Engineers (SRE).
 These folks are “player coaches” who treat Ops problems as software problems.
 We aim to help automate everything our group does.